AleeAlette1/NEOs_Project/README.md

 #### Why this topic?

 Our group chose this topic because we wanted to build a binary classifier model which can predict future NEOs as either potentially hazardous to Earth or not.
 A new movie on Netflix, *Don't Look Up*, was just released that had to do with a comet approaching Earth and scientists trying to warn the public about it.
 Although this movie is more about the satire of different characters, a comet or asteroid harming our planet is definitely something that could happen.
-So, we wanted to research and analyze data to see how likely a NEO could harm us.
+So, we wanted to research and analyze the data to see how likely a NEO could harm us.

 #### Questions We Would Like to Answer: